romland/Troves/README.md

 * **Text Debug Mode:** You can test the intent parser and see exactly how it tokenizes queries without a microphone by prefixing your search with `/v ` (e.g., `/v where are my 10k ohm resistors?`).

 #### Extending to Other Domains (Apparel, Wine, etc.)
-Because the Voice Engine relies on dictionaries and regular expressions rather than rigid database schemas, extending it to entirely different trove, like a wardrobe or a wine cellar—only requires expanding the pre-processing maps in `VoiceEngine.ts`.
+Because the Voice Engine relies on dictionaries and regular expressions rather than rigid database schemas, extending it to entirely different trove, like a wardrobe or a wine cellar, only requires expanding the pre-processing maps in `VoiceEngine.ts`.

 * **Domain-Specific Phonetics:** You add new regex rules to `preprocessText` and `phoneticizeForTTS` to bridge domain shorthands.
 For clothes, `XL` expands to `extra large` and `32x34` (pants) to `waist 32 length 34`.
 For wine, `750ml` becomes `750 milliliter`, `Cab Sauv` maps to `Cabernet Sauvignon`, and notoriously difficult French varietals get phonetic spellings specifically for the TTS output.
 * **Custom Intents:** While standard triggers ("Where is", "How many") work globally, you can add custom intent regexes to catch domain-specific phrasing, such as *"Which red wines do I have from 2015?"* or *"List all my size medium jackets."*